jonit-dev/vibe-theft-auto/docs/foundations/camera-system.md

 ## Overview

 The camera system provides a flexible framework for managing different camera types and behaviors within our ThreeJS game engine.
-This system integrates with the existing architecture to deliver dynamic viewpoints for game scenes.
+The system allows for easy switching between camera modes, transitions, and specialized camera behaviors for different gameplay scenarios.

 ## Core Architecture